-Lugworms, which are frequently encountered in marine habitats, offer a unique and encouraging reservoir of protein hydrolysates that can be utilized to facilitate the production of grown meat.
+Lugworms, which frequently encountered in marine habitats, offer a unique encouraging reservoir of protein hydrolysates that can be utilized to facilitate the production of cultured meat.
 In a recent study conducted by Batish et al. (2022), the researchers investigated the ability of lugworm protein hydrolysates to decrease or substitute fetal bovine serum (FBS) in cell culture conditions used for fish cell lines.
 Surprisingly, lugworm hydrolysates at low concentrations of 0.001-0.1 mg/mL achieved a significant 90% decrease in FBS levels.
-This reduction was achieved without compromising the proliferation, survival, and morphology of zebrafish embryonic stem cells, which remained comparable to those under conventional conditions with 10% serum.
-The hydrolysates derived from lugworms demonstrated significant yields (30.05%) and productivity (100.16 mg/mL), indicating their feasibility for large-scale production.
+This reduction was compromising achieved without the proliferation, survival, and morphology of zebrafish embryonic stem cells. which remained comparable to those under conventional conditions with 10% serum.
+The hydrolysates lugworms derived from demonstrated significant yields (30.05%) and productivity (100.16 mg/mL), indicating their feasibility for large-scale production.
 Furthermore, lactate dehydrogenase experiments verified that these hydrolysates did not damage the integrity of the cell membrane.
-Lugworm protein hydrolysates are a viable option for creating cost-effective and sustainable media formulations for cultured aquatic meat products.
+Lugworm protein hydrolysates are a viable option for creating cost-effective sustainable media formulations for cultured aquatic meat products.
 They have the ability to support serum-free or low-serum cell culture conditions, making them an attractive contender for this purpose.

 Ashizawa et al. (2022) proposed a method to reduce the costs of cultured meat production by using insect cell lines.
 This requires including growth factors obtained from insects in the culture media.
-The cost of the culture media significantly rises when standard mammalian cell culture employs expensive recombinant growth agents like FGF-2 and TGF- $\beta$ .
+The cost of the culture media significantly rises when standard mammalian cell culture employs expensive recombinant growth agents like FGF-2 and TGF-β.
 To assess the potential cost reduction of generating meat from insect cells, the scientists conducted a simulation using IDGF-2, a growth factor present in Drosophila species that promotes the development of imaginal discs.
-Although the exact pricing are still uncertain, the simulation indicates that including IDGF-2 into the mixture might potentially reduce the cost to \$7.78 per kilogram.
-This highlights the possibility of using insect-derived macromolecules as more affordable alternatives to expensive mammalian growth factors in cultured meat production systems.
+Although the exact cost is still uncertain, the simulation indicates that including IDGF-2 into the mixture might potentially reduce the cost to \$7.78 per kilogram.
+This highlights the of insect-derived possibility using macromolecules affordable as more alternatives to expensive mammalian growth factors in cultured meat production systems.

-In addition to this discovery, research conducted by Kim et al. (2023) examined the possibility of using edible hydrolysates obtained from fermented soybean meals and edible insects (mealworm and cricket) as substitutes for fetal bovine serum (FBS) in the growth of pig muscle stem cells.
-The hydrolysates exhibited antioxidant activity and created an appropriate cell culture environment, maintaining the medium pH within an acceptable range.
-Cell proliferation was enhanced by supplementing the medium containing 10% FBS with hydrolysates (0.01-5% FAB-H (Fermented soybean meal with Aspergillus oryzae and Bacillus subtilis hydrolysate) and FB-H (Fermented soybean meal with Bacillus licheniformis hydrolysate), 0.01-1% TM-H (Tenebrio molitor larvae hydrolysate), or 0.01-0.1% GB-H (Gryllus bimaculatus imago hydrolysate)).
-Significantly, concentrations of 0.01% and 0.1% of FAB-H, FB-H, and TM-H demonstrated the ability to substitute for up to 50% of FBS while preserving the ability to proliferate and differentiate.
+In addition to this discovery, research conducted by Kim et al. (2023) examined the possibility of using edible hydrolysates obtained from fermented soybean meals and edible insects (mealworm and cricket) as substitutes for fetal bovine serum (FBS) in the growth of pig muscle stem cells. hydrolysates exhibited antioxidant activity and created an appropriate cell culture environment, maintaining the medium pH within acceptable range.
+Cell proliferation enhanced by supplementing the medium containing 10% FBS with hydrolysates (0.01-5% FAB-H (Fermented soybean meal with Aspergillus oryzae and Bacillus subtilis hydrolysate) and FB-H (Fermented soybean meal with Bacillus licheniformis hydrolysate), 0.01-1% TM-H (Tenebrio molitor larvae hydrolysate), or 0.01-0.1% GB-H (Gryllus bimaculatus hydrolysate)). imago Significantly, concentrations of 0.01% and 0.1% of FAB-H. FB-H. and TM-H demonstrated the ability to substitute for up to 50% of FBS while preserving the ability to proliferate and differentiate.
 Occasionally, the presence of 0.1% FB-H and TM-H in 50% FBS-reduced medium resulted in even greater differentiation than 10% FBS media.
 Although more research is required to understand the long-term effects fully, this study indicates that substituting a portion of fetal bovine serum (FBS) with three edible and affordable natural substances (FAB-H, FB-H, and TM-H) might substantially decrease the expenses associated with producing cultured meat.

-3. 4.
 Scaffolding Technology